IDSGPlayground/bearapps/README.md

     how do I update python?

-You will need pip for some of the installs:
+2. You will need pip for some of the installs:

     sudo apt-get install python-pip

-Install git, the revision control system used for this project:
+3. If needed, install git, the revision control system used for this project:

     sudo apt-get install git

-For virtualenvwrapper and virtualenv, which are used to create isolated Python environments, use:

-    sudo pip install virtualenv
-    sudo pip install virtualenvwrapper

-Use virtualenv to create a virtual environment for python execution if you haven't already.
-In order to do this, type the following command:

-    python virtualenv.py (insert name of environment here)

-With the environment created, you can work in it by using this command (which was provided by virtualenvwrapper):

-    workon (insert name of created environment here)
+Make a git repository in your home directory, to house ALL your git repositories:

+    mkdir ~/GITREPONAME

-Django is necessary to run the application as it's based on the Django framework.
+4. Django is necessary to run the application as it's based on the Django framework.
 To install Django enter in the command:

     pip install django

-Fially, to download the files necessary to run BearApps, use github.
+5. Fially, to download the files necessary to run BearApps, use github.
 Browse to:

     https://github.com/IDSGPlayground/bearapps